 The aforementioned Tom Sutton interview in Comic Book Artist #12 contained several examples of Sutton’s Charlton work.
 Among these was the above piece, a striking black & white illustration featuring several of the Charlton horror hosts which originally saw print in Charlton Bullseye #1 (1975).
 Front-and-center is my favorite of them all, the lovely Winnie the Witch.
 Looking over the cool double page spread drawn by Mort Todd for The Charlton Arrow #1 (order your copy now if you haven’t already) I can identify the other spooky subjects of Sutton’s illustration.
-Floating above the group is Impy, standing behind Winny is Mr. I.M.
-Dedd, on the left is Mr. Bones, and at the right with a book of occult lore in hand is Dr. M.T.
+Floating above the group is Impy, standing behind Winnie is Mr. I.M.
+Dedd, on the left with a noose is Mr. Bones, and at the right with a book of occult lore in hand is Dr. M.T.
 Graves (you have got to love those names).

 Tom Sutton passed away on May 1, 2002 at the age of 65.
 He left behind him a rich legacy of distinctively macabre art.
 I think that there have only been a handful of comic book artists over the decades capable of conjuring up a genuinely frightful mood though their work.
 Sutton was undoubtedly one of them.
 If you are not already familiar with his art, I highly recommend seeking out some of the many comic books that he illustrated throughout his career.